knowhalim/wordpress_install/README.md

 Then go to your domain and install your wordpress.

+# Common Problems
+You might encounter problems during the installation if you did not point your domain to your IP before running step 4.

+Solution: Point domain to your IP.

+# Optional
 Other optional stuffs (but useful if you are scraping):
 1) `sudo apt update`
 2) `sudo apt install php-curl`